xinhaoyuan/layout-machi/README.md

 `machi.editor.fit_region(c, cycle = false)` will fit a floating client into the closest region.
 If `cycle` is true, it then moves the window by cycling all regions.

+## Advanced

+# `name` as a function in `machi.layout.create`

+When passed in as a function, `name` takes the tag `t` and a boolean flag `p` and returns a function for the tag-dependent name of the layout.
+Flag `p` is set true when the name is used for persisting the layout.
+If the layout is not intented to persist, returning `nil` when `p` is true to skip persisting.

+The default layout, `machi.default_layout`, uses the screen geometry and the tag name for name, thus allows the actual layout to be tag- and screen-dependent.
+To differentiate tags with the same name, you may need a more advanced naming function.

 ## Caveats